 Functions relating to Pensions 1.
 Functions relating to local government pensions, etc pursuant to Regulations under Section 7, 12 or 24 of the Superannuation Act 1972 Pensions Committee 2.
 Functions relating to pensions, allowances and gratuities pursuant to Regulations under Section 18(3A) of the Local Government and Housing Act 1989.
 Miscellaneous Functions 1.
 Duty to approve authority's statement of accounts, income and expenditure and balance sheet or record of receipts and payments (as the case may be).
 Council 2.
 Functions relating to sea fisheries.
 3. Power to make standing orders 4.
 5. Power to make standing orders as to contracts.
 Power to consider reports from the Public Services Ombudsman for 5.
 Wales.
 6. Duty to determine affordable borrowing limit.
 7. Approval of annual investment strategy in accordance with guidance 1.
 Appointment and dismissal of Chief Officers, Assistant Directors, Corporate Directors and Chief Executive Appointments Committee 2.
 Power to appoint officers for particular purposes (appointment of "proper officers") 3.
 Duty to designate an officer as the head of the authority's paid service, and to provide staff, etc. 4.
 Duty to designate an officer as the monitoring officer and to provide staff, etc. 5.
-Duty to make arrangements for proper administration of financial affairs 1 • The promotion and maintenance of high standards of conduct within the Council 1.
+Duty to make arrangements for proper administration of financial affairs The promotion and maintenance of high standards of conduct 1.
 To advise the Council on the adoption or revision of its Code of Conduct.
-Standards & Obliquet.
-Ethics Committee from the Public Services Ombudsman for Wales and recommendations of case tribunals under section 80 of the Local Government Act 2000.
+Standards & Ethics Committee 2.
+To monitor and advise the Council about the operation of its Code of Conduct in the light of best practice, changes in the law, guidance Johnmuee from the Public Services Ombudsman for Wales and recommendations of case tribunals under section 80 of the Local Government Act 2000.